-Ref Page Policy / Main Modification Reason . ugo Paragraph Roucon MM172 322 NE4 - Air Quality - Justification for approach Paragraph 11.32 Amend first sentence of 11.32: The planning system has an important role to play in driving forwards improvements in local air quality, minimising exposure to pollution, and improving the health and well-being of the population, and minimising potential harm to habitats and species.
-For effectiveness MM173 323 Policy NE4 - Air Quality Amend first paragraph of policy as follows: NE4 - Air Quality Development proposals that might lead to a significant deterioration in air quality or national air quality objectives being exceeded, either alone, or in combination with other committed development, will be required to submit an Air Quality Assessment, carried out in accordance with having regard to the relevant guidance and utilising the DEFRA Emissions Factor Toolkit [] For effectiveness and to ensure that the policy is justified in relation to compliance with local guidance MM174 325 Policy NE5 - Water Supply and Quality Justification for approach Paragraph 11.48 Implementation Paragraph 11.51 Delete final sentence of 11.48 and delete and replace 11.51: 11.48 Drainage and wastewater management plans (DWMPs) ensure the sustainability of drainage and wastewater management infrastructure and the services it provides to customers and the environment.
+MM No. Page Policy / Paragraph Main Modification No. raragraph hotels and leisure uses, will be assessed on a case by case basis under the Habitat Regulations and may be required to make full or partial contributions towards the SAMM if appropriate.
+The requirement will also apply to replacement dwellings where the proposal results in an increase in the number of bedrooms.
+The amount to be applied will be based upon the increase in number of bedrooms the proposal results in.
+There is no MM171 There is no MM171 MM172 322 NE4 - Air Quality - Justification for approach Paragraph 11.32 Amend first sentence of 11.32: The planning system has an important role to play in driving forwards improvements in local air quality, minimising exposure to pollution, and improving the health and well-being of the population, and minimising potential harm to habitats and species.
+MM173 323 Policy NE4 - Air Quality Amend first paragraph of policy as follows: NE4 - Air Quality Development proposals that might lead to a significant deterioration in air quality or national air quality objectives being exceeded, either alone, or in combination with other committed development, will be required to submit an Air Quality Assessment, carried out in accordance with having regard to the relevant guidance and utilising the DEFRA Emissions Factor Toolkit [] MM174 325 Policy NE5 - Water Supply and Quality Justification for approach Paragraph 11.48 Delete final sentence of 11.48 and delete and replace 11.51: 11.48 Drainage and wastewater management plans (DWMPs) ensure the sustainability of drainage and wastewater management infrastructure and the services it provides to customers and the environment.
 These Plans, which are reviewed every 5 years, set out how water and sewerage companies intend to extend, improve and maintain a robust and resilient drainage and waste water system over the long term.
 With regard to the sewerage system, developers will be required to work in collaboration with Southern Water to ensure that infrastructure is delivered in a timely manner.
 In the areas of the district which are not on mains drainage, water treatment package plants can be installed, subject to the approval of the Environment Agency in the first instance.

-11.51 For residential and commercial developments where there is no mains connection within reasonable distance, applicants will be required to provide details of a water treatment package plant or equivalent that is compliant with, and has been approved by Environment Agency guidance, as part of a planning application.
+MM Page Policy / Main Modification No. Paragraph Implementation Paragraph 11.51 For residential and commercial developments where there is no mains connection 11.51 within reasonable distance, applicants will be required to provide details of a water treatment package plant or equivalent that is compliant with, and has been approved by Environment Agency guidance, as part of a planning application.
 Applications for residential extensions will not be required to provide such details.
-For effectiveness

-Ref Page Policy / Paragraph Main Modification Reason 11.51 In the areas of the district that are not on mains drainage, wastewater treatment plants may potentially be installed if they can meet non-mains design criteria.
+11.51 In the areas of the district that are not on mains drainage, wastewater treatment plants may potentially be installed if they can meet non-mains design criteria.
 As part of planning applications, applicants will be required to provide details of a wastewater treatment plant or equivalent that is compliant with non-mains drainage regulations and aligns with Environment Agency risk assessment guidance.
 Applications for residential extensions will be required to show any risks are not exacerbated and ensure current drainage systems comply with non-mains drainage regulations and meet building regulations.
 Discharges from treatment plants or equivalents may require an environmental permit from the Environment Agency unless it meets exemption criteria.